 E2 – Understand the environmental impact of renewable technologies.

-E4 – Analyze the role of energy as a fundamental production factor in the economic system, as well as for the analysis and treatment of energy and economic indicators.
+E4 – Analyze the role of energy as a fundamental production factor in the economic system, as well as the analysis and treatment of energy and economic indicators.

 E5 – Understand the technological innovations produced in the field of conventional energy sources.